jadecw1/jade-project-selection/README.md

 Selected projects demonstrating my experience with data engineering, analytics, machine learning, and applied technical problem-solving.

-I am a Texas A&M University graduate with a B.S. in Data Engineering.
 This repository includes selected work completed through my Data Engineering coursework and Capstone at Texas A&M, as well as research completed during my BIG-TCR summer internship at the McWilliams School of Biomedical Informatics at UTHealth Houston.

 ## Projects